Water and Climate Justice Publications

 Bacon, C. M., Sundstrom, W. A., Stewart, I. T., & Beezer, D. (2017).
 Vulnerability to cumulative hazards: Coping with the coffee leaf rust outbreak, drought, and food insecurity in Nicaragua.
 World Development, 93, 136-152.

-- Drought and Water Justice in California
+- Water and Climate Justice in California

 Iris Stewart-Frey is analyzing the disproportionate effects of drought on water security in different parts of watersheds, including EJ communities and ecosystems.